-Which courses did our panel think were most unlucky to miss out on a place in our list of the best golf courses in England – but could they get in for 2022?
+These are the courses our panel think were most unlucky to miss out on a place in our list of the best golf courses in England – but could they get in for 2022?

 I’m very disappointed that Centurion is not listed.
 Simon Gidman’s course is a splendid and varied test and of those I visited this summer and had not played before, it would be the one I would most want to play again.
 George Oldham

 There are plans to strengthen the current design that does need tweaking but this course has some of the most outstanding views in UK golf and usually plays in a stiff breeze.
 It’s always fun to play.

 Part of a biological Site of Special Scientific Interest (SSSI) which covers some 120 acres.
 While the site makes for a stunning golf landscape, the post mill which evokes thoughts of times gone by.
 Sean Arble

 It fell into disrepair with the previous owners – possibly why the panel did not rate it.
 Not convinced by some of the bunkering but overall I consider Faldo’s design as interesting and challenging.
 Peter Rudd